 VoterVillage improves communication with our elected representatives by measuring real public opinion, voter by voter and district by district, in a way that focuses on issues rather than personalities or political parties.

 As this site adds up the results of each poll, they will be displayed for all to see.
 Beyond voting on polls, comments are invited from anyone who's voted on a poll.
 Comments gaining the most "LIKES" from other voters will rise to the top of each poll's results page.
 You may change your vote and invite friends to vote, comment, and LIKE other comments any time.

-We will serve registered voters of all political parties (who are officially registered with the Board of Elections) with an honest and convenient public issues platform which invites respectful, articulate, and intelligent debate among its members.
+We will serve registered voters of all political parties (who are officially registered with the Board of Elections) with an honest and convenient public issues platform which invites respectful, articulate, and intelligent debate within local election districts.

 We're committed to providing our members with COMPLETELY NEUTRAL, and TRANSPARENT voting and debates.
-We'll require all members to provide real names and addresses when they register (to verify registration with the BOE and ensure each member votes only once on each poll) but allow anonymity in selecting a "username" for this site (which can be changed by the user anytime).
-We require that each user first be an officially registered voter and actively cross-check member registrations with their official local voting records (which are publicly available).
+We'll require all voters to provide real names and addresses when they register (to verify registration with the BOE and ensure each member votes only once on each poll) but allow anonymity in selecting a "username" for this site (which can be changed by the user anytime).
+We require that each user first be an officially registered U.S. voter and actively cross-check member registrations with their official local voting records (which are publicly available).

 How did VoterVillage begin?